• Skip to primary navigation

 • Try other add-ins such as bacon, Parmesan cheese, or onions.

-• Make this a meal by serving these greens and mushrooms over pasta.
+• Make this a meal by serving the sautéed kale and mushrooms over pasta.

 Nutrition